T.K.O. (film)

 T.K.O. (also known as Urban Assault and Las reglas de la calle) is a 2007 American action thriller film directed by Declan Mulvey and starring Dianna Agron, Samantha Alarcon, Daz Crawford, Paul Green, Heidi Marie Wanser and Christian Boeving.

-The film was produced by Nitasha Bhambree, Declan Mulvey, James Sicignano, Anisa Qureshi, Taylor Phillips.
+The film was produced by Nitasha Bhambree, Declan Mulvey, James Sicignano, Anisa Qureshi, and Taylor Phillips.

 Premise

-In the city where image is everything, the criminal underworld holds a fight tournament where legends are born, and the men who own them rule the streets.
+In the city where the image is everything, the criminal underworld holds a fighting tournament where legends are born, and the men who own them rule the streets.